mini/SOFTENG751_FIR_Filter/README.md

 - OpenCL SDK (provided by Intel/AMD/NVIDIA)
 - [clFFT](https://github.com/clMathLibraries/clFFT/)

-The indiviual files in `./generators/` are individual tools.
+The individual files in `./generators/` are standalone tools.
 No dependancies there.